 - [Revelation 13:1 NASB20] 1 And the dragon stood on the sand of the seashore.
-Then I saw a beast coming up OUT Of the sea, having ten horns and seven heads, and on his horns were ten crowns, and on his heads were blasphemous names. - [Revelation 17:1, 5, 7, 9-10, 12, 15-16 NASB20] 1 Then one of the seven angels who had the seven bowls came and spoke with me, saying, "Come here, I will show you the judgment of the great prostitute who sits on many waters, ...
+Then I saw a beast coming up out of the sea, having ten horns and seven heads, and on his horns were ten crowns, and on his heads were blasphemous names. - [Revelation 17:1, 3, 5, 7, 9-10, 12, 15-16 NASB20] 1 Then one of the seven angels who had the seven bowls came and spoke with me, saying, "Come here, I will show you the judgment of the great prostitute who sits on many waters, ...
+3 And he carried me away in the Spirit into a wilderness; and I saw a woman sitting on a scarlet beast, full of blasphemous names, having seven heads and ten horns.
 5 and on her forehead a name was written, a mystery: "BABYLON THE GREAT, THE MOTHER OF PROSTITUTES AND OF THE ABOMINATIONS OF THE EARTH." ...
 7 And the angel said to me, "Why do you wonder?
 I will tell you the mystery of the woman and of the beast that carries her, which has the seven heads and the ten horns. ...
 9 "Here is the mind which has wisdom.
 The seven heads are seven mountains upon which the woman sits, 10 and they are seven kings; five have fallen, one is, the other has not yet come; and when he comes, he must remain a little while. ...
 12 "The ten horns which you saw are ten kings who have not yet received a kingdom, but they receive authority as kings with the beast for one hour. ...
 15 And he said to me, "The waters which you saw where the prostitute sits are peoples and multitudes, and nations and languages.
 16 "And the ten horns which you saw, and the beast, these will hate the prostitute and will make her desolate and naked, and will eat her flesh and will burn her up with fire.

-In Jeremiah 51, Babylon is the "sea" or "waters" and is destroyed.
+In Jeremiah 51, Babylon is the "sea" and is the "waters" and is destroyed.
 Her sea is "dried up" just as in Revelation 21:1, "there is no longer any sea"......